There are plenty of great destinations to visit this summer in the Finger Lakes, including:

 Visit the historic home of William Henry Seward and his family.
 Serving as state senator, governor of New York, a U.S. senator, and as Secretary of State during the Lincoln and Johnson administrations, Seward was one of the foremost politicians of nineteenth century America.
 The museum provides guided tours to help you navigate the many fascinating aspects of this beautifully preserved home that houses one of the largest original collections in the United States.

-Skaneateles is hosting an array of unique events throughout the summer season, including: the 6th Annual Duck Dash in mid June; an antique show; the 10th Annual Finger Lakes Lavender Festival, July 8 through 9; the Curbstone Festival and sidewalk sales, July 20 through 22; the annual book sale; and the 39th Annual Antique and Classic Boat Show.
+Skaneateles is hosting an array of unique events throughout the summer season, including: the annual library book sale July 5-8, the Curbstone Festival and sidewalk sales with great bargains and balloon art, July 19 through 21; and the 40th Annual Antique and Classic Boat Show July 27-29.
 More information is available online.

 Visit the "Tiffany Treasure of the Finger Lakes."
 View a chapel totally designed by the Louis Comfort Tiffany Glass and Decorating Company.
 Built in 1892 for the Auburn Theological Seminary, the chapel is a National Historic Landmark.
 Open Tuesday through Friday from 10 a.m. to 4 p.m., tours are available on the hour until 3 p.m.
 The chapel is available for group tours, weddings and other events.